Swaminarayan Mantra: Origins

-Swaminarayan was given the mantra, ‘Brahmāhaṃ Kṛṣṇadāso'smi,’ which means “I am Brahman, servant of God.”
+Swaminarayan was given the mantra, ‘Brahmāhaṃ Kṛṣṇadāso'smi,’ which means “I am Brahman, servant of Lord Krishna”.
 In 1801, when Sahajanand Swami succeeded Ramanand Swami as the spiritual head of the sampradāya, he continued using this mantra for the purpose of initiating followers into the sampradaya, however he sought to introduce a new mantra to be used for daily worship and chanting.
 As Adbhutanand Swami, an ordained swami during Sahajanand Swami's time, puts it, “at that time, Rama-Krishna Hare Govind Hare, Narayan,” a chant composed of a number of names [of Vishnu] was typically chanted.
 Discontinuing that practice, Sahajanand Swami established ‘Swaminarayan’—a name made up of two meaningful words—as the mantra [to be chanted thereon].”

 According to Swaminarayan-tradition, Sahajanand Swami would reveal this new mantra and explain its meaning to his followers for the first time on December 31, 1801, shortly after the death of Ramanand Swami.
 On that day, Sahajanand Swami had held a public assembly in Faneni, Gujarat.
 A spiritual aspirant named Shitaldas who had arrived in Faneni seeking the guidance and blessings of Ramanand Swami had just learned of the latter's death.
 Disappointed, he planned to return home but was persuaded to stay by Sahajanand Swami.
 Shitaldas was thus present in the assembly when Sahajanand Swami introduced his new “Swaminarayan” mantra.
 Upon uttering the Swaminarayan mantra, Shitaldas entered a trance state, in which he saw the 24 avataras of Vishnu merge into Sahajanand Swami.
 He also saw Sahajanand Swami surrounded by numerous liberated beings, including Ramanand Swami.
 When Shitaldas emerged from his trance state and narrated this to the rest of the assembly, others requested Sahajanand Swami to also grant them this vision.
 Sahajanand Swami instructed everyone to chant the Swaminarayan mantra, and the entire assembly experienced this same vision.
 Thereafter, Sahajanand Swami enjoined all his followers to chant the Swaminarayan mantra in their daily worship, declaring that whosoever chanted it would attain all their spiritual aims.